rr-learning/rrc_example_package/README.md

   This can, for example, be a Python script or a symlink to a script somewhere else inside the repository.
 In the given example, it is a shell script running a Python script via `ros2 run`.
 This approach would also work for C++ executables.
-When executed, the difficulty level and the goal pose of the object are passed as arguments.
+When executed, a JSON string encoding the goal is passed as argument (the exact structure of the goal depends on the current task).

 It is important that the `run` script is executable.
 For this, you need to do two things: